kchutskoff/iso_old/README.txt

-ios Game Engine
+ISO - Isometric (Sort Of) Game Engine
-July8, 2012
+July 11, 2012
 Ammorth

 This is a work-in-progress!